 - 6.1.
-General Should any person be found to be in violation of this Policy, such person shall have their right to access the Network temporarily or permanently withdrawn.
+General Should any person be found to be in violation of this Policy, their network access could be restricted.
 The breach of this Policy by any person shall further be considered serious misconduct and subject to disciplinary procedures as contemplated in the Student-Parent Handbook or School Policy Manual. - 6.2.
 Additional Learner Sanctions In addition to the sanctions contemplated in clause 6.1, the conduct of learners using the Network and/or any personal electronic device may amount to serious misconduct as contemplated in Schedules 1 and 2 Provincial Gazette Vol. 6, No. 144, 4 October 2000.
 Any learners found to be in violation of this Policy may also: - 6.2.1. be temporarily or permanently prohibited from bringing any personal electronic device onto School property; and - 6.2.2. if they breach that prohibition, have their device confiscated for a period of up to one week.